Poland in the Junior Eurovision Song Contest 2022: Final

 The final took place on 25 September 2022.
-In the first round, all contestants performed songs from the semi-final they took part in.
-2 artists qualified to the second round based on a 50/50 combination of votes from a jury and public vote.
-In the second round, the artists performed original songs.
-The winner was in a 50/50 split of jury and public vote.
-The jury consisted of three members: Konrad Smuga (director of Polish performances at Junior Eurovision), Grzegorz Urban (music director of Szansa na Sukces), and Anna Cyzowska-Andura (director of the TVP Entertainment Agency).
-Another jury consisting of Rafał Brzozowski (co-host of the Junior Eurovision Song Contest 2020, Polish representative in the Eurovision Song Contest 2021), Viki Gabor and Marek Sierocki provided feedback in regards to the songs during the show, but had no voting power.
+In the first round, all contestants performed songs from the Heat they took part in.
+Two artists qualified to the second round based on a 50/50 combination of votes from a jury and public vote.
+In the second round, the artists performed original songs and the winner was selected by a jury consisting of three members: Konrad Smuga (director of Polish performances at Junior Eurovision), Grzegorz Urban (music director of Szansa na Sukces), and Anna Cyzowska-Andura (director of the TVP Entertainment Agency).
+Another panel consisting of Rafał Brzozowski (co-host of the Junior Eurovision Song Contest 2020, Polish representative in the Eurovision Song Contest 2021), Viki Gabor (winner of the Junior Eurovision Song Contest 2019) and Marek Sierocki (Polish commentator of the Junior Eurovision Song Contest) provided feedback in regards to the songs during the show, but had no voting power.
 In addition to the performances of the competing entries, Viki Gabor performed her new single "Barbie" as the interval act.

+Ratings

 At Junior Eurovision

 After the opening ceremony, which took place on 5 December 2022, it was announced that Poland would perform second on 11 December 2022, following the Netherlands and preceding Kazakhstan.